 *****If an applicant reaches 19 years of age and is enrolled in full-time studies at an accredited secondary school or post-secondary institution on that date; and none of the events resulting in benefit cessation have occurred, the applicant may apply for a continuation of the Orphan Benefit and, if eligible (as determined by FaithLife Financial), the monthly benefit will continue to be paid until the earlier of: (i) the applicant’s 23rd birthday; or (ii) the applicant receiving a diploma or degree from a post-secondary institution; or (iii) any of the events resulting in benefit cessation occurs; or (iv) the applicant ceases to be enrolled in full-time studies at an accredited secondary school or post-secondary institution.
 To apply for extended benefits, please speak with your advisor to request form #505A.

 - Career Opportunities

-At FaithLife Financial, you’re part of something bigger than yourself.
-As a member, you’ll get sound financial guidance, exclusive offers and ways to connect with others.
-As a Benefit Member of FaithLife Financial, you are eligible for the following benefits:
+At FaithLife Financial, you’re part of something bigger.
+As a member, you get access to sound financial guidance, exclusive offers, and ways to connect with your community.
+Members are also eligible for the following benefits: